How does one shed new light on a piece of artwork as brilliant and timeless as Prince’s 1985 masterpiece “Raspberry Beret?” Here’s my take:

 Here’s my final thought on “Raspberry Beret.”
 I’ve heard many talk about how Prince’s music changed after Purple Rain.
 How he tired of everything Purple Rain-related and had moved on.
 I’ve done it myself on this site.
 People cite “Raspberry Beret” as an example of this shift.
 As it turns out, Prince actually originally recorded it in April of 1982 before he even recorded “1999” or “Little Red Corvette,” much less his hits from Purple Rain.
 The version of “Raspberry Beret” we all know and love from his Around the World in a Day album was recorded in September of 1984, but his first recording of it took place three years before it became a hit.
 I have scoured the internet (as much as I’m willing to safely, anyway) for the original version of “Raspberry Beret” but was unable to find it.
 I’d love to compare it to the one that was released.

 “Raspberry Beret” is a classic.
 A pop music masterpiece.
-It is, without a doubt, one of my favorite songs of all-time and an obvious 5 out of 5 stars.
+It is, without a doubt, one of my favorite songs of all-time.
 If you don’t like it, I’ll probably have to fight you.